relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-Custom-Strategies.md

 ﻿# Create a custom strategy

-All strategies should be based on some interface, most common actions already have interfaces so you should do not duplicate them.
+All strategies should be based on some interface, most common actions already have interfaces so you should check to see if one exists before duplicating it.
 For a list of available interfaces, please check out the folder found [here](https://github.com/relativitydev/relativity.testing.framework/tree/master/source/Relativity.Testing.Framework/Strategies).

-Then after you implement the needed interface you should register your strategy, in RTF we use the Castle Windsor package for it.
-For example, you want to implement a new get strategy for keyword search wich use a new model with less count of properties, lets named I like NewKeywordSearch.
+After you implement the needed interface you should register your strategy, in RTF we use the Castle Windsor package for it.
+Let's say you want to implement a new get strategy for keyword search which uses a new model with fewer properties, named NewKeywordSearch.
 For example, it can look like:

 ```
 [ObjectTypeName("KeywordSearch")]